 The Lost Universe DVD box set released by Right Stuf! includes five DVDs packaged in thinpak boxes, and the set includes all 26 episodes of the series.
 The first disc includes six episodes and special features, while the remaining four discs include five episodes and special features.
-The episodes are available with English audio and Japanese audio with English subtitles; unfortunately, there are some issues with the subtitles regarding spelling and other typos.
+The episodes are available with an English dub and with the original Japanese audio with English subtitles.
+Unfortunately, there are some issues with the subtitles regarding spelling and other typos.
 One spelling error I saw show up at least two or three times is misspelling Kane Blueriver’s name as Kain Blueriver.

 Lost Universe DVD Box Set

 Release Date: December 4, 2007